 I work at EDCCA as the Volunteer Services Co-ordinator.
 My key tasks are to recruit and support volunteers through the volunteer induction process.
-I carrying out DBS checks, taking up references and ensuring they have all the information and support they need to volunteer for the organisation.
+I carry out DBS checks, taking up references and ensure volunteers have all the information and support they need to volunteer for the organisation.
 I also promote the work of the organisation at various events and publicise the volunteering opportunities available at EDCCA.

-I have worked for EDCCA since 2000 both as a member of staff and also as a volunteer and have undertaken a variety of roles; setting up the befriending scheme, running a pilot project to support young families, working on the community car scheme and also co-ordinating the Volunteer Centre.
+I have worked for EDCCA since 2000 both as a member of staff and as a volunteer.
+I have undertaken a variety of roles; setting up the befriending scheme, running a pilot project to support young families, working on the community car scheme and also co-ordinating the Volunteer Centre.

 I originally trained as a staff nurse and worked in the old Claypenny Hospital for several years

 when I moved to Easingwold in 1983.
 I started work for EDCCA about 20 years ago and I am now the Day Centre Coordinator at Springhill Court where I ensure that clients who attend the Day Centre have a variety of activities and outings to enjoy and can relax in a friendly environment.

 I live in Easingwold with my family and have worked for EDCCA for about 4 years.
 My job is to coordinate the Meals on Wheels Scheme which operates in Easingwold and the surrounding villages twice a week and supplies hot, nutritious meals from Clarks Bakers in Easingwold.
 The meals are delivered by EDCCA volunteers.

 I also volunteer as joint organiser for the Knit and Natter Group who meet once a month at Springhill Court and knit items which we donate to various charities.